Yoav666s/dnd-wiki/collections/_races/basic-rules/dwarf.md

 index:
   - dwarf
 permalink: /races/dwarf/
-excerpt: "It’s hard to make generalizations about humans, but your human character has these traits."
+excerpt: "Your dwarf character has an assortment of inborn abilities, part and parcel of dwarven nature."
 tags:
   - Race
   - Dwarf